All students must meet the Requirements for the Accelerated Master's Degree Programs

 (1) Passing of the (entrance) qualifying-examinations requirement within the first year, and successful completion of the coursework requirement.
 The qualifying examinations establish a broad knowledge base in all major areas of chemistry, while the latter requirement is constructed to add breadth to the students’ knowledge base in specific areas of chemistry not directly related to their research area.

-(2) Successful completion of the Advancement to Candidacy exam (CHEM 384).
-This course consists of the preparation of an end-of-second-year, 15-page dossier of research accomplishments, and an oral examination on its contents, which serves as a comprehensive review of the student’s fundamental understanding of chemistry.
+(2) Successful completion of the Advancement to Candidacy exam (CHEM 380).
+This course consists of the preparation of a 5-page dossier of research accomplishments, and an oral examination on its contents, which serves as a comprehensive review of the student’s fundamental understanding of chemistry.

-(3) Completion of a total of two (2) credits of Current Topics (CHEM 318).
-This course consists of a review of one major article from the current literature (and supporting supplementary articles).
+(3) Completion of a total of 2 credits of Current Topics (CHEM 318).
+This course consists of a review of 1 major article from the current literature (and supporting supplementary articles).
 The oral presentation is followed by an examination of the student’s understanding of the crucial information in that paper by faculty in the student’s major area.

 REQUIREMENTS FOR ADVANCEMENT TO CANDIDACY FOR THE DEGREE OF MASTER OF SCIENCE